 What's happened

-A community group in Sandbank, Argyll, has reopened the Oakbank Inn after three years of refurbishment, supported by a Scottish Land grant.
-The pub, a local landmark for 160 years, now serves as a social hub with community activities, marking a successful grassroots effort to preserve local heritage.
+A group of locals in Sandbank, Argyll, has reopened the Oakbank Inn after three years of refurbishment, supported by a Scottish Land grant.
+The pub, a landmark for 160 years, now operates as a community-run social hub with various activities, restoring its role in the village.

 What's behind the headline?